 VISIT Yong Hong's website at: WWW.YONGHONGZHONG.COM

 1st Session June 22-27 from 10 a.m. - 3 p.m.

 2nd Session August 3-8, 2020, 10 a.m.- 3 p.m.

 (if more than one student per family, let's talk about the additional fee)

 ART/MUSIC SUMMER CAMPS AT ASTORIA ART LOFT, 2020

-The Clatsop County Cultural Coalition and the Oregon Cultural Trust awarded a grant for two one-week-long summer camps featuring art and music for children (ages 7-8 through 12-13) to be held at Astoria Art Loft, 106 Third Street, Astoria.
-Grace Episcopal Church is the 501c3 sponsor and provides the non-profit status required by the Coalition.
+Astoria Art Loft will host two one-week-long summer camps featuring art and music for children (ages 7-8 through 12-13) to be held at ath Art Loft, 106 Third Street, Astoria.
 The camps will be held on June 22-27 and August 3-8, 2020, 10 a.m.- 3 p.m.
 The cost for each week-long camp is $100 and some scholarships are available.
 All materials will be supplied.
-The teachers are well-qualified, are artists, and are multi-lingual.

 Art activities and music activities are scant in local public elementary and middle schools, even though research shows a positive correlation between success in reading and math with art/music activities and experiences.
 A summer camp emphasizing art and music may encourage growth in academic studies and interest in cultural activities.